 Terrain – experts

 Another gem tucked away in Patagonia.
 Cerro Bayo’s tree runs and easy to access backcountry bowls are some of the best around when the conditions are right.
-A short gondola ride will get you to the increasing popular off-piste zone, Provinciales.
+A short gondola ride (when operating) will get you to the increasing popular off-piste zone, Provinciales.

 If you want to get further out and into some true backcountry it is advised to go with a certified ski guide.
 You won’t be fighting for fresh tracks here and most of the slack country and backcountry runs loop back into the basin of the resort as long as you know the exit.